 Instructions

-- Meanwhile, make your sauce.
+- Make the sauce.
+Meanwhile, make your sauce.
 Combine the chili garlic sauce, maple syrup, soy sauce, cornstarch, 2 teaspoons of sesame oil, ginger, rice vinegar and water in a mixing bowl.
 Whisk to thoroughly combine.
 Set sauce aside.

-- Serve Brussels sprouts as a side dish or scoop over rice for a heartier meal.
+- Serve.
+Serve Brussels sprouts as a side dish or scoop over rice for a heartier meal.

 Nutrition